Welcoming Your New Aussiedoodle or Cavapoo Puppy During Winter Storms in Texas

 Parasites, Rain & Winter Storms

 Heavy rain and winter storms can increase parasite exposure.
+Important reminders:

-Do not allow your puppy to drink from puddles or standing water
+Do not allow your puppy to drink from puddles or standing water.

-Giardia and other parasites live in contaminated water
+Giardia and other parasites live in contaminated water.

-All dogs are born with parasites that live dormant in tissues
+All dogs are born with parasites that live dormant in tissues.

 Stress from travel, weather changes, and transitioning to a new home can activate parasites.
 While fecal tests are completed prior to go-home day, a clear fecal one week does not guarantee a clear fecal the next.